ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Continuous Control/report.md

 ![DDPG algorithm from Spinning Up website](./images/DDPG.svg)

-This algorithm screenshot is taken from the [DDPG algorithm from the Spinning Up website](https://spinningup.openai.com/en/latest/algorithms/ddpg.html)

 ### Code implementation

-The code used here is derived from the "DDPG bipedal" tutorial from the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), and has been slightly adjusted for being used with the reacher environment.
+The code used here is derived from the "DDPG pendulum" tutorial from the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), and has been slightly adjusted for current environment.

-The code is written in [Python 3.6](https://www.python.org/downloads/release/python-360/) and is relying on [PyTorch 0.4.0](https://pytorch.org/docs/0.4.0/) framework.
+The code is written in [Python 3](https://www.python.org/downloads/release/python-360/) and is relying on [PyTorch](https://pytorch.org/docs/0.4.0/) framework.

 The code consist of :

-- `model.py` : Implement the **Actor** and the **Critic** classes.
+- `1. model` : Implement the **Actor** and the **Critic** classes.
     - The Actor and Critic classes each implements a *Target* and a *Local* Neural Networks used for the training.

-- `ddpg_agent.py` : Implement the **DDPG agent** and a **Replay Buffer memory** used by the DDPG agent.
+- `2. defining ddpg agent` : Implement the **DDPG agent** and a **Replay Buffer memory** used by the DDPG agent.
     - The Actor's *Local* and *Target* neural networks, and the Critic's *Local* and *Target* neural networks are instanciated by the Agent's constructor
     - The `learn()` method updates the policy and value parameters using given batch of experience tuples.
         ```